BurntSushi/nakala/doc/SCRATCH.md

    ID is the Unit of Retrieval when executing a search and is therefore the primary way in which a search result can be tied back to the actual thing that has been indexed.
-2. Internal identifiers called "doc IDs."
+2. Internal document identifiers called "doc IDs."
 A doc ID is unique only within a particular segment.
 Doc IDs are controlled and allocated by Nakala in order to retain certain properties, such as being a dense sequence of monotonically increasing integers.
 Doc IDs are u32 identifiers that make up the posting lists for each term (in addition to term frequencies).
    Therefore, each segment can index a maximum of 2^32 separate documents.

+(Nakala will have other identifiers in play as well, such as transaction IDs and segment IDs, but these are a bit more mundane.)

 When a user indexes a document, they must provide at least two things: a user ID for the document and a sequence of terms to index.
 Since doc IDs make up the